Resources for funding undergraduate research:

 Columbia College offers a modest stipend, in the amount of $250, to defray associated expenses that Columbia College students may incur as they work on a senior thesis or honors project.

-In order to apply for CC Senior Thesis Funding, please complete this application by the deadline, which is the last day of classes for the Fall term.
+In order to apply for CC Senior Thesis Funding, please complete an application by the deadline, which is the last day of classes for the Fall term.

 PLEASE NOTE THE FOLLOWING STEPS REGARDING THE PROCESS FOR REQUESTING THIS FUNDING:

-Complete the online Columbia College Senior Thesis Funding Application.
-(Please note that this link will not be live after the deadline has passed.)
+Complete the online Columbia College Senior Thesis Funding Application by the deadline provided.

 Inform your Thesis Adviser that they must sign off on your project via the link which will be sent to their email.
 (You will be asked to provide your Thesis Adviser’s email in the application.)
 This email will contain additional instructions for your adviser.
 If you or they have any questions or issues, please email us at email@example.com.